| In the judgment of this writer, many descendants of

 documented sons, all of whom were in Dobbs or contiguous

-in New Hanover County on a very modest farm.
+in New Hanover County on a very modest farm of 100 acres deeded

 court for the partitioning of the lands and real estate of the